Polygamy: Islam

-In Islamic marital jurisprudence, under reasonable and warranted conditions, a Muslim man may have more than one wife at the same time, up to a total of four.
+In Islamic marital jurisprudence, under warranted conditions, a Muslim man may have more than one wife at the same time, up to a total of four.
 Muslim women are not permitted to have more than one husband at the same time under any circumstances.

 Based on verse 30:21 of Quran the ideal relationship is the comfort that a couple find in each other's embrace:

 The polygyny that is allowed in the Quran is for special situations.
 There are strict requirements to marrying more than one woman, as the man must treat them fairly financially and in terms of support given to each wife, according to Islamic law.
 However, Islam advises monogamy for a man if he fears he cannot deal justly with his wives.
 This is based on verse 4:3 of Quran which says:

 Muslim women are not allowed to marry more than one husband at once.
 However, in the case of a divorce or their husbands' death they can remarry after the completion of Iddah, as divorce is legal in Islamic law.
 A non-Muslim woman who flees from her non-Muslim husband and accepts Islam has the option to remarry without divorce from her previous husband, as her marriage with non-Muslim husband is Islamically dissolved on her fleeing.
 A non-Muslim woman captured during war by Muslims, can also remarry, as her marriage with her non-Muslim husband is Islamically dissolved at capture by Muslim soldiers.
 This permission is given to such women in verse 4:24 of Quran.
 The verse also emphasizes on transparency, mutual agreement and financial compensation as prerequisites for matrimonial relationship as opposed to prostitution; it says:

 Muhammad was monogamously married to Khadija, his first wife, for 25 years, until she died.
 After her death, he married multiple women.
 Muhammad had a total of 9 wives at the same time, even though Muslim men were limited to 4 wives.
 His total wives are 11.

 One reason cited for polygyny is that it allows a man to give financial protection to multiple women, who might otherwise not have any support (e.g. widows).
 However, some Islamic scholars say the wife can set a condition, in the marriage contract, that the husband cannot marry another woman during their marriage.
 In such a case, the husband cannot marry another woman as long as he is married to his wife.
 However, other Islamic scholars state that this condition is not allowed.
 According to traditional Islamic law, each of those wives keeps their property and assets separate; and are paid Mahr separately by their husband.
 Usually the wives have little to no contact with each other and lead separate, individual lives in their own houses, and sometimes in different cities, though they all share the same husband.